 In the Northern Hemisphere, one of the most active meteor showers is the Perseids.
 Named after the constellation Perseus where the majority of the activity takes place, particles released by the comet 109P/Swift-Tuttle cause the meteors to shower down onto Earth.
 One of the most impressive meteor showers in the Northern Hemisphere, the Perseids put on dazzling displays.
 Some years, on a clear night with a new moon, skywatchers view more than one meteor per minute!
 The Perseids are active from mid-July to late August.

-Meteors are usually observed at night and are visible when they are about 34 to 70 miles above the Earth, and they often disintegrated at about 31 to 51 miles above.
+We usually observe meteors at night, and they are visible when they are about 34 to 70 miles above the Earth.
+When they come within 31-51 miles of the Earth, they often disintegrate.
 Their glow time is usually about a second.

-Despite a large number of meteors we see, a small percent of meteoroids hit the Earth’s atmosphere and then skip back into space.
+Despite the large number of meteors we see, a small percent of meteoroids hit the Earth’s atmosphere and then skip back into space.